-Lemma 17.17.
+Lemma 11.17.
 There is at least one phase with a correct king.

 Proof.
-There are f+1 phases, each with a different king.
+There are f + 1 phases, each with a different king.
 As there are only f byzantine nodes, one king must be correct.

-Lemma 17.18.
-After a phase with a correct king, the correct nodes will not change their values v anymore, if n > 3f.
+Lemma 11.18.
+After a round with a correct king, the correct nodes will not change their values v anymore, if n > 3f.

 Proof.
 If all correct nodes change their values to the king's value, all correct nodes have the same value.
 If some correct node does not change its value to the king's value, it received a proposal at least n-f times, therefore at least n-2f correct nodes broadcasted this proposal.
 Thus, all correct nodes received it at least n-2f>f times (using n>3f), therefore all correct nodes set their value to the proposed value, including the correct king.
-Note that only one value can be proposed more than f times, which follows from Lemma 17.16.
-With Lemma 17.15, no node will change its value after this phase. □
+Note that only one value can be proposed more than f times, which follows from Lemma 11.16.
+With Lemma 11.15, no node will change its value after this round.

-Theorem 17.19.
-Algorithm 17.14 solves byzantine agreement.
+Theorem 11.19.
+Algorithm 11.14 solves byzantine agreement.

 Proof.
-The king algorithm reaches agreement as either all correct nodes start with the same value, or they agree on the same value latest after the phase where a correct node was king according to Lemmas 17.17 and 17.18.
-Because of Lemma 17.15 we know that they will stick with this value.
-Termination is guaranteed after 3(f+1) rounds, and all-same validity is proved in Lemma 17.15.
+The king algorithm reaches agreement as either all correct nodes start with the same value, or they agree on the same value latest after the phase where a correct node was king according to Lemmas 11.17 and 11.18.
+Because of Lemma 11.15 we know that they will stick with this value.
+Termination is guaranteed after 3(f+1) rounds, and all-same validity is proved in Lemma 11.15.

-- Algorithm 17.14 requires f + 1 predefined kings.
+- Algorithm 11.14 requires f+1 predefined kings.
 We assume that the kings (and their order) are given.
 Finding the kings indeed would be a byzantine agreement task by itself, so this must be done before the execution of the King algorithm. - Do algorithms exist which do not need predefined kings?
-Yes, see Section 17.5. - Can we solve by zantine agreement (or at least consensus) in less than f+1 rounds?
+Yes, see Section 11.5. - Can we solve byzantine agreement (or at least consensus) in less than f + 1 rounds?

-17.4 Lower Bound on Number of Rounds
+11.4 Lower Bound on Number of Rounds

-Theorem 17.20.
+Theorem 11.20.
 A synchronous algorithm solving consensus in the presence of f crashing nodes needs at least f+1 rounds, if nodes decide for the minimum seen value.

 Proof.
 Let us assume (for the sake of contradiction) that some algorithm A solves consensus in f rounds.
-Some node u_1 has the smallest input value x, but in the first round u_1 can send its information (including information about its value x) to only some other node u_2 before u_1 crashes.
-Unfortunately, in the second round, the only witness u_2 of x also sends x to exactly one other node u_3 before u_2 crashes.
-This will be repeated, so in round f only node u{f+1} knows about the smallest value x.
-As the algorithm terminates in round f, node u{f+1} will decide on value x, all other surviving (correct) nodes will decide on values larger than x. □
+Some node $u_1$ has the smallest input value x, but in the first round $u_1$ can send its information (including information about its value x) to only some other node $u_2$ before $u_1$ crashes.
+Unfortunately, in the second round, the only witness $u_2$ of x also sends x to exactly one other node $u_3$ before $u_2$ crashes.
+This will be repeated, so in round f only node $u{f+1}$ knows about the smallest value x.
+As the algorithm terminates in round f, node $u{f+1}$ will decide on value x, all other surviving (correct) nodes will decide on values larger than x.

-A general proof without the restriction to decide for the minimum value exists as well.

-- Since byzantine nodes can also just crash, this lower bound also holds for byzantine agreement, so Algorithm 17.14 has an asymptotically optimal runtime. - So far all our byzantine agreement algorithms assume the synchronous model.
+- A general proof without the restriction to decide for the minimum value exists as well. - Since byzantine nodes can also just crash, this lower bound also holds for byzantine agreement, so Algorithm 11.14 has an asymptotically optimal runtime. - So far all our byzantine agreement algorithms assume the synchronous model.
 Can byzantine agreement be solved in the asynchronous model?

-17.5 Asynchronous Byzantine Agreement
+11.5 Asynchronous Byzantine Agreement